Prayagraj: Media

 The Leader and The Pioneer are two major English-language newspapers that are produced and published from the city.
 All India Radio, the national, state-owned radio broadcaster, has AM radio stations in the city.
-Allahabad has seven FM stations, including two AIR stations: Gyan Vani and Vividh Bharti, four private FM channels: BIG FM 92.7, Red FM 93.5, Fever 104 FM and Radio Tadka and one educational FM radio channel Radio Adan 90.4 run by Allahabad Agricultural Institute.
+Prayagraj has seven FM stations, including two AIR stations: Gyan Vani and Vividh Bharti, four private FM channels: BIG FM 92.7, Red FM 93.5, Fever 104 FM and Radio Tadka and one educational FM radio channel Radio Adan 90.4 run by Allahabad Agricultural Institute.
 There is a Doordarshan Kendra in the city.
 Regional TV channels are accessible via cable subscription, direct-broadcast satellite service or Internet-based television.

 Sports

-Cricket and field hockey are the most popular sports in Allahabad, with kabaddi, kho-kho, gilli danda and pehlwani mostly being played in rural areas near the city.
+Cricket and field hockey are the most popular sports in Prayagraj, with kabaddi, kho-kho, gilli danda and pehlwani mostly being played in rural areas near the city.
 Gully cricket, also known as street cricket, is popular among city youth.
-The famous cricket club Allahabad Cricketers has produced many national and international cricket players.
+The local cricket club, Allahabad Cricketers, has produced many national and international cricket players.
 Several sports complexes are used by amateur and professional athletes; these include the Madan Mohan Malviya Stadium, the Amitabh Bachchan Sports Complex and the Boys' High School and College Gymnasium.
 There is an international-level swimming complex in Georgetown.
 The National Sports Academy in Jhalwa trains gymnasts for the Commonwealth Games.
 The Indira Marathon honours the late prime minister Indira Gandhi.